-186 Beacon was built ca. 1869 William Appleton.
+186 Beacon was built ca. 1869 by I. & H. M. Harmon, masons and builders, for William Appleton.
 He and his wife, Emily (Warren) Appleton, lived at 76 Beacon.
 He was the son of shipping merchant and Congressman William Appleton.
 Born Joseph Warren Appleton, he changed his name in 1848 to William (his elder brother, William Sullivan Appleton, had died in 1836).

 William Appleton purchased the 24 foot wide lot for 186 Beacon on March 6, 1869, from William Craig Wharton.
 He and his wife, Nancy Willing (Spring) Wharton, lived at 127 Beacon.
 The lot was part of a 30 foot lot he had purchased on March 11, 1861, from the Boston and Roxbury Mill Corporation.
 He had sold the western 6 feet in December of 1862.

 Click here for an index to the deeds for 186 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 On March 23, 1869. the Boston Traveller reported that I. & H. M. Harmon had filed with the Board of Aldermen a notice of intention to build at 186 Beacon.

 William Appleton had 186 Beacon built as the home of his son-in-law and daughter, James Arthur Beebe and Emily (Appleton) Beebe, who were married in April of 1869.
 Prior to their marriage, J. Arthur Beebe had lived at 30 Beacon with his parents, James Madison Beebe and Esther Elizabeth (Brown) Beebe.
 He was a wool merchant in his father’s firm.